Refunds and debt collection

 Robert Gordon University applies the following policy regarding outstanding instalments of tuition fees due by students.

-If you have difficulty paying your tuition fee instalments you should contact the Student Finance department at:
+If you have difficulty paying your tuition fees you should contact the Student Finance department by email:

 email@example.com or telephone 01224 262664